So you heard of this thing called overlanding and now you’re intrigued.

 Some common terms you’ll hear in the world of overland include:

 - Car Camping: Traveling in a car to a camp site.
 Simple!

 - Truck Camping: Just like it sounds; camping in your truck!
-This could be a campershell, rooftop tent, truck bed tent, or even a ground tent next to your truck (such as an awesome DIY overland trailer).
+This could be a camper shell, rooftop tent, truck bed tent, truck bed cap, or even a ground tent next to your truck (or on a DIY overland trailer).

 - Back Country Adventure / 4×4 Touring: An off-road adventure to a remote destination in a motorcycle or 4WD vehicle.